09 Jan Spotting a Georgian Piece of Furniture to Work Within Your Home

 I recommend going to a professional re-upholstering company that specialize in the re-upholstery of antiques, as they will give a great finish and even repair parts of your product to reinforce it and make it last much longer.
-Ones I would suggest are Danbury Upholsterers, Plumbs Reupholstery and Mill Upholstery.
+Etons of Bath can help point you in the right direction.

 If that’s a little out of your price range, I have found this great tutorial on how to do a DIY fabric upholstery on an antique chair.

-I hope this blog has helped you to understand a little more on some typical Georgian style pieces.
+I hope this blog has helped you to understand a little more on some typical Georgian furniture pieces.
 They are beautifully and expertly made and can compliment any home setting, and personally I find them a lot more interesting than cheap, mass produced goods of today.
-Keep an eye out for my next post exploring how to spot Regency furniture which has it’s own subtle difference in style to Georgian, even though so close in time period.
-To see how I have used classic pieces in modern homes, feel free to have a look at my website, which specialises on Georgian interior design.
+To see how I have used classic Georgian furniture pieces in homes in Bath and Bristol, have a look at our portfolio